-Paragraphs quoted between brackets refer to SEEA2003 if not otherwise specified.
+Remark: Paragraphs quoted between brackets refer to SEEA2003 if not otherwise specified.

-2. Scope
+2. Scope of RUMEA

-2.1 The natural resource use and management sector in the wider context of environmental activities and expenditures
+The natural resource use and management sector in the wider context of environmental activities and expenditures

 Environmental activities and actions (and corresponding expenditures) can be defined in general as all the measures aiming at preserving and maintaining the functions of environmental assets.